Eric-D-Stevens/OHSU/OHSU_Winter_2019/EE582/LAB1/README.md

 Unlike the convolution function, the correlation function returns two values.
-The first, `output`, is the np array that resulted from the corrlation operation. the second, `index` is the index at which the correlation value was maximum.
+The first, `output`, is the np array that resulted from the correlation operation.
+The second, `index` is the index at which the correlation value was maximum.

-It is important to note that the indecies of the array do not properly correspond with the indecies of a properly performed correlation function.
-This is because correlation, even with causal signals, will have valuse at negative indecies.
-The requirements of this assignment do not necessarily need to keep track of these indecies.
+It is important to note that the indices of the array do not properly correspond with the indices of a properly performed correlation function.
+This is because correlation, even with causal signals, will have values at negative indices.
+The requirements of this assignment do not necessarily need to keep track of these indices.

 ```python
 def correlate(input1, input2):